chains-project/bacardi/results/results_baseline_cot/o3-mini-2025-01-31/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/HttpResourceManagerRpc.java_response.txt

     } catch (IOException ex) {
       ResourceManagerException translated = translate(ex);
       if (translated.getCode() == HTTP_FORBIDDEN || translated.getCode() == HTTP_NOT_FOUND) {
-        // Service can return either 403 or 404 to signify that the project doesn't exist. return null;
+        return null;
       } else {
         throw translated;